 Suppose is an -module and is a subring.
-By restricting the action of on to an action of on , we can view as an -module.[1]
-You can verify this gives the structure of an -module and in fact is the object function of a functor .
-We call this functor the restriction of scalars from to .
+By restricting the action of on to an action of on , we can view as an -module.
+You can verify this gives the structure of an -module and in fact is the object function of a forgetful functor .
+Historically, this process was called the restriction of scalars from to .

 In light of the above process, one might ask the following: